bitrockteam/hashicorp-zero-trust-webinar/README.md

 # Hashicorp Zero Trust Webinar

-The `aws/` directory contains an example AWS architecture codified in Terraform and will deploy infrastructure consisting of 3 controllers, 3 worker, 1 PostgreSQL DB and 1 target.
+The `aws/` directory contains an example AWS architecture codified in Terraform and will deploy infrastructure consisting of 3 controllers, 3 worker, 1 PostgreSQL DB, a Vault Cluster and 2 vm target.

 The `boundary/` directory contains an example Terraform configuration for setting up and configuring Boundary resources using the [Boundary Terraform Provider](https://github.com/hashicorp/terraform-provider-boundary).

 The `vault/` directory contains an example Terraform configuration for setting up and configuring Vault resources using the [Vault Terraform Provider](https://github.com/hashicorp/terraform-provider-vault).